oblaser/JSON-Defined-HTML-Page/readme.md

 # JSON Defined HTML Page

 Used to quickly create small and simple content pages.
-All the content is defined by the `index.json` file.
+All the content is defined in the `index.json` file.
+Since version 1.1.0 it's possible to define the content in `index.js`, so the page content data is loaded together with the html and not only after the page has been loaded.
+For backwards compatibility the JSON file is loaded if the page data object is not defined or the JS file is not found.

 ## Examples
 - JSON files: [./examples/](./examples/) and [./test/](./test/)